Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Correlating the EFT truncation error in scattering

 \subsection{Validating the $\GP$ hyperparameters}

-We validate the $\GP$ for each observable type $y$ using a set of $\nval$ complementary validation data $\cval$.
+We validate the $\GP$ hyperparameters for each observable type $y$ using a set of $\nval$ complementary validation data $\cval$.
 The validation data are generated by the same method as the training data, but with energies and angles shifted so that the validation values $\xval$ for the independent variable do not overlap with ones used during training.
-In addition to visual inspections, which are certainly useful, we follow Bastos and O'Hagan~\cite{Bastos:2009} and use also the Mahalanobis distance, pivoted Cholesky errors, and the credible interval as our diagnostics.
+In addition to visual inspections, which are certainly useful, we also employ a set of diagnostics inspired by Refs.~\cite{Bastos:2009,Melendez:2019izc}.
+These diagnostics are the Mahalanobis distance, pivoted Cholesky errors, and the credible interval diagnostic.
 These, and a few more, are thoroughly discussed in Ref.~\cite{Melendez:2019izc}.

 The (squared) Mahalanobis distance, $\mdsquared$, is a multivariate analog to the sum of squared residuals.
 Here, it is computed as